ibexa/documentation-user/docs/content_management/content_model.md

 ## Content model in summary

-**Content Types:**
+**content types:**

-- A Content Type defines Fields that a Content item will be composed of.
+- A content type defines Fields that a Content item will be composed of.
 - Every Field is modeled after a Field Type which defines the kind of data it contains.

 **Content Items:**

 - A Content item consists of a number of Fields.
-- Every Content item is based on a Content Type.
+- Every Content item is based on a content type.

 **Fields and Field Types:**